T

 Insider tips

-• Utilize ride-sharing services or public transport as parking can be challenging downtown.
+• Utilize ride-sharing services or plan for parking, as traffic and parking can be challenging downtown.

 Packing highlights